Darija Jurak Schreiber

-Darija Jurak Schreiber (née Jurak; /hr/; born 5 April 1984) is a Croatian former tennis player.
+Darija Jurak ;/hr/; born 5 April 1984) is a Croatian former tennis player.
 Her career-high doubles ranking is world No. 9, achieved on 15 November 2021.
 Her best WTA ranking in singles is 188 which she reached in April 2004.
-She qualified with Andreja Klepač for the 2021 WTA Finals after 20 years on the professional tour.
+She qualified with Andreja Klepač for the 2021 WTA Finals, after 20 years on the professional tour.

 World TeamTennis

 Jurak has played six seasons with World TeamTennis and was part of the 2016 San Diego Aviators team which hoisted the King Cup after winning the WTT Championships.
 She debuted in 2013 with the Texas Wild returning in 2014.
 She played her next three seasons with the Aviators from 2015 to 2017.
 In 2019, Jurak joined the expansion Orlando Storm for their inaugural season.

 It was announced that she will rejoining the Storm during the 2020 season set to begin 12 July.

 Jurak paired with Jessica Pegula throughout the season in women's doubles, helping the Storm earn a No. 3 seed in the WTT Playoffs.
 The Storm ultimately fell to the Chicago Smash, in the semifinals.

-Competing with the Croatia Fed Cup team, she has accumulated a win-loss record of 19–8 (as of March 2024).
+Competing with the Croatia Fed Cup team, she has a win-loss record of 19–8 (as of March 2024).

-WTA doubles
+WTA Tour doubles title

-Partnering with Alexa Guarachi, Jurak won the doubles title at the 2021 Dubai Tennis Championships, defeating Xu Yifan and Yang Zhaoxuan in the final in straight sets.
-Alongside Andreja Klepač, she won the 2021 Silicon Valley Classic, with a win over Gabriela Dabrowski and Luisa Stefani in the finsl.
+Partnering with Alexa Guarachi, Jurak won the doubles title at the 2021 Dubai Championships, defeating Xu Yifan and Yang Zhaoxuan in the final in straight sets.
+Alongside Andreja Klepač, she won the 2021 Silicon Valley Classic, with a win over Gabriela Dabrowski and Luisa Stefani in the final.
 The following week the pair reached the final at the 2021 Canadian Open but saw the roles reversed as they lost to Dabrowski and Stefani.

+Jurak came back after four years hiatus in 2026, partnering Katarzyna Piter at the 2026 Abu Dhabi Open.